Best Medigap Plans for Low-Income Seniors

 - Does not offer Medigap High-Deductible Plan G

-- AARP membership is required.
-The $16 annual membership fee may not be feasible for low-income older adults.
+- AARP membership is required, adding a $16 annual fee

 How Much Does Medigap Cost?